 "No pain, no gain" mentality

-"No pain, no gain" does not apply when you are rehabbing elbow tendonitis.
+"No pain, no gain" does not apply when you are doing therapy for tennis elbow.
 Any activity that reproduces pain symptoms at your forearm or elbow should be avoided because it stresses the tendon, preventing it from healing and possibly making it worse.
 The video teaches you to listen to your body and to resume your daily activities and hobbies slowly and with modifications.
 Watch the video clips in the free tip tab to learn how to lift with less pain!

 What is a Tennis Elbow Strap?

-A counterforce strap is an armband that is worn on the upper forearm for elbow tendonitis.
+A counterforce strap is an armband that is worn on the upper forearm and is a part of lateral epicondylitis treatment.
 It helps to decrease pain by minimizing the strain on the tendon during activity.
 The strap is meant to be worn only when using your arm and not during periods of rest, like sleeping or watching a movie.

 Should You Wear a Brace for Tennis Elbow?

-A wrist splint or brace has been commonly used to treat lateral epicondylitis.
+A wrist splint or brace has been commonly used as a lateral epicondylitis treatment.
 The theory behind it is to position your wrist in extension to allow the wrist muscles to rest during activity.
 Newer research suggests that despite the proper positioning, the muscles are still activated with use of your arm.
 A splint does serve as a good reminder to rest your wrist but it's important to realize that your muscles are still working.
 If you are wearing a wrist brace for tennis elbow, you should remove it every hour, and move your wrist to prevent stiffness.
 The video explains in depth who should wear a brace and provides guidelines for a good fit.

-I am impressed with the depth and breadth of coverage in the tennis elbow video.
+I am impressed with the depth and breadth of coverage in the tennis elbow exercise program.

 S.H., British Columbia, Canada